front-end-foundations/7-ajax-11ty/readme.md

 ## Eleventy

-[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://www.smashingmagazine.com/2015/11/static-website-generators-jekyll-middleman-roots-hugo-review/).
-Static websites are very popular these days due to thier superior speed and security.
+[Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) (Smashing Magazine itself is [statically generated](https://www.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/)).
+Static websites are very popular these days due to their simplicity, superior speed and security.
+Here is a [list](https://www.staticgen.com/) sorted by popularity.

-A template processor (also known as a template engine or template parser) is software designed to combine templates with data to output documents.
+Every generator uses a template processor - software designed to combine templates with data to output documents.
 The language that the templates are written in is known as a template language or templating language.

 The benefits of 11ty over other completing generators include the fact that it is written in JavaScript and its comparative simplicity.
 It uses [Liquid](https://shopify.github.io/liquid/) under the hood to make pages.
 Liquid is the in-house templating engine created and maintained by Shopify.
 You can use additional template engines with 11ty if you wish.